jaesu968/shopping-list/README.md

 ```

 ### Components

+- ShoppingItem.vue - Create Shopping Lists
+    - Shows a "Create New Shopping List" button
+    - When clicked, displays an input field for the list name
+    - Has Create and Cancel buttons
+    - Sends the new list name to the main view
+    - Resets the form after creating a list

 - DetailView.vue - Displays the details of a selected shopping list.

     - Reads the list ID from the URL using `vue-router`